 However, this is a lie.
 Period.

-If one talks about converting the tissues in which fats are stored—adipose tissue—into muscle tissue, that is also impossible to achieve.
+If one talks about converting the tissues in which fats are stored—adipose tissue—into muscle tissue, that too is impossible.
 Even though they’re both tissues, the cells in these two tissue types are different.
 Imagine trying to change a banana into a mango based on the logic that they’re both fruits!

 More scientifically, muscle cells are composed of myocytes, whereas adipose tissue is made of adipocytes.
 Both of these cells are what scientists call “terminally differentiated”.
 Differentiation is a process by which a cell “chooses” its role in the body.
 Once cells make this “choice”, they can no longer revert back to their undifferentiated stage.